 Because of its location and the ease of getting there from the airport, many travelers visit the Blue Lagoon during a long layover at Keflavík, even if they’re not staying overnight in Iceland.
 (Remember that amazing tourism infrastructure I mentioned?)

 Another side note on nudity: It’s still a rule that you’re supposed to bathe before entering the pools here; however, presumably because its frequented by so many tourists, there are stalls in the locker room here that allow for more privacy.
-(But by that point, I was almost disappointed to not have another chance to prove to everyone how totally chill and laid-back I had recently become regarding public nudity.)
+(By that point, I was almost disappointed to not have another chance to prove to everyone how totally chill and laid-back I had recently become regarding public nudity.)

 I fell hard for Iceland during my first visit, and when I went back for a second time, my excitement didn’t wane a bit.
 I’ve only been there on my own, and I’m determined to go back with at least one other person so that I can explore more of the island outside of the confines of an organized tour, as well as more properly enjoy the nightlife (always trickier as a solo female traveler).